adityasyam/BWA_sequencing/README.md

 5) `test_outputs/5000bp_tests.csv` for statistical analysis for 5000bp
 6) `test_outputs/9000bp_tests.csv` for statistical analysis for 9000bp
 7) `test_outputs/9749bp_tests.csv` for statistical analysis for 9749bp

+**Results**:
+Our benchmarking analysis seems to indicate that the BWA-SW algorithm would be ideal for HIV-1 genome sequencing.
+Keeping in mind the performance considerations for all three extensions, it is important to note that though BWA-SW and BWA-MEM shared potential accuracy constraints caused by the seeding process, BWA-SW had a perfect accuracy score whereas BWA-MEM had a near-perfect score.
+Thus, even though BWA-MEM's accuracy might have been affected by re-seeding, BWA-SW's perfect accuracy despite parallel seeding concerns gives a higher edge to its candidacy for the ideal BWA variant.
+BWA-Backtracking's performance unquestionably fared significantly worse than both BWA-MEM and BWA-SW.

+This conclusion is further supported by the fact that BWA-SW was the ideal aligner for 200bp, 1000bp, 5000bp, 9000bp, and 9749bp sequence lengths.
+The 50bp case was essentially a coin toss between BWA-SW and BWA-MEM, with either being the potentially ideal variant.
+Finally, the 2000bp case was a trade-off between BWA-MEM and BWA-SW, with MEM being ideal for efficiency and SW being ideal for accuracy.

+As such, we can conclude that BWA-SW would overall indeed be the ideal algorithm.
+For accuracy considerations, it performs better than both the other algorithms on all sequences.
+For efficiency considerations, it performs better than or at least as good as the other two variants for all sequence lengths except the 2000bp sequence.

 **References**:
 1) Li H. and Durbin R. (2009) Fast and accurate short read alignment with Burrows-Wheeler transform.
 Bioinformatics, 25, 1754-1760.